iifl-logo

 (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit except for the following:

-(i) Balance confirmation letters were not received by us from most of the parties and banks.
-Further, balance confirmation letters were not sent by offices to railways which is against the guidelines agreed upon with us.
+(i) Balance confirmation letters were not received by us from most of the parties and some of the banks.
+Further, balance confirmation letters were not sent by offices of IRCTC to railways and Government Departments.
+Impact of our observations stated above on Standalone Financial Statements cant be quantified.

 (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.